-Director of Finance
+Executive Director for Finance

 - 1.1.
-The Director of Finance's responsibilities to administer and steward the financial affairs of the council are decreed by statute: - Section 151 of the Local Government Act 1972 - Section 114 of the Local Government Finance Act 1988 - Local Government and Housing Act 1989 - Local Government Act 2003 - Accounts and Audit Regulations 2011. - 1.2.
-The Director of Finance's key responsibilities are to: - a) provide strategic financial planning and advice to the Chief Executive, senior managers the Cabinet, other committees and member task groups - b) ensure proper administration arrangements are in place for the council's financial affairs - c) report to members on the overall budget performance and recommend corrective action - d) ensure that the council or any officer of the council does not make any unlawful financial transaction or action - e) comply with the relevant accounting and financial procedures and standards in accordance with best accounting practices, and that all transactions are conducted in the spirit of the council's values (listen, responsible, trust and respect) - f) agree and ensure those locally managed schools and other local financial management arrangements are aligned to these regulations - g) nominate an appropriate council officer to perform these responsibilities in the absence of the Director of Finance. - 1.3.
-The Director of Finance must be given access to any necessary information to comply with these statutory duties.
+The Executive Director for Finance's responsibilities to administer and steward the financial affairs of the council are decreed by statute: - Section 151 of the Local Government Act 1972 - Section 114 of the Local Government Finance Act 1988 - Local Government and Housing Act 1989 - Local Government Act 2003 - Accounts and Audit Regulations 2015. - 1.2.
+The Executive Director for Finance's key responsibilities are to: - a) provide strategic financial planning and advice to the Chief Executive, Executive Directors, Heads of Service, the Cabinet, other committees and member task groups - b) ensure proper administration arrangements are in place for the council's financial affairs - c) report to members on the overall budget performance and recommend corrective action - d) ensure that the council or any officer of the council does not make any unlawful financial transaction or action - e) comply with the relevant accounting and financial procedures and standards in accordance with best accounting practices, and that all transactions are conducted in the spirit of the council's values (listen, responsible, trust and respect) - f) agree and ensure those locally managed schools and other local financial management arrangements are aligned to these regulations - g) nominate an appropriate council officer to perform these responsibilities in the absence of the Executive Director for Finance. - 1.3.
+The Executive Director for Finance must be given access to any necessary information to comply with these statutory duties.